cimentadaj/ml_socsci/03_trees.md

 * The $RMSE$ of the model is quite low compared to the main examples.
 It's almost twice as large as estimates from the main material.

 * We could improve the error rate in many ways.
 First, we could search for the top 10 or 20 variables and run the model only using those.
-That way we can a get much simpler model and check whethere it gives very similar results.
+That way we can a get much simpler model and check whether it gives very similar results.
 Additionally, we can try many more tuning values with the `levels` argument of `plug_grid`.
-Further stratigies could explore whether certain variables need to be recoded to capture meaningful variation or whether some variables need transformations.
+Further strategies could explore whether certain variables need to be recoded to capture meaningful variation or whether some variables need transformations.

 ```r